-Your preparation will depend on your medical condition at the time of the procedure, and any medications you are taking.
+Your preparation will depend on your medical condition at the time of the procedure, and any medicines you are taking.

-Your doctor might ask you to stop taking certain medications that can thin the blood and cause bleeding.
+Your doctor might ask you to stop taking certain medicines that can thin the blood and cause bleeding.
 You will probably have to fast for several hours.

 What happens during angioplasty

 You will usually be given a sedative to help you relax, then you’ll have an injection of local anaesthetic in the skin near an artery, usually in the groin.
 A special dye is then injected into the artery so it shows up on the x-ray.

 A thin wire is inserted into the artery and used to guide a small tube with the balloon on the end is then passed through the sheath.
 When it reaches the narrowing, the balloon is inflated to stretch the artery, then the wire and balloon are removed.

 Often this is enough to open the artery.
 But sometimes for angioplasty of an artery supplying the heart, a small wire mesh tube (called a stent) is usually placed in the artery to help keep it open after the procedure.

 Angioplasty usually takes 30-60 minutes.

 What to expect after angioplasty

-You will need to lie flat for one to four hours and probably stay in hospital overnight, or for longer if angioplasty was done as an emergency procedure.
+You will need to lie flat for 1 to 4 hours and probably stay in hospital overnight, or for longer if angioplasty was done as an emergency procedure.